-334. The EU Directives aim to ensure that employees who are not employed in permanent jobs are guaranteed a minimum level of equal treatment compared to full-time permanent staff.
-The explicit purpose of the Directives is (i) remove discrimination in pay and conditions; (ii) improve the quality of part-time, fixed term and agency work so that it is equal to full-time employees; and (iii) to prevent abuses of these forms of employment relationship, such as multiple successive fixed-term contracts.

-v.
-New Employment Standard: Pay Transparency provision - Mandatory Pay and Pay Gap Reporting.

-- 335. As highlighted in Part V above, the pay setting inequalities women and other disadvantaged groups face in workplaces is perpetuated and sustained by the secrecy which pervades employer's pay setting practices.
-Making visible and transparent those practices is an essential human rights tool. - 336.
-In a bid to combat the gender pay gap, several jurisdictions in both the United Kingdom, EU and the United States have introduced new statutory measures which require companies to publicly disclose information on the average pay of their male and female employees.
-These measures require employers to publish information relating to the pay of employees for the purpose of showing whether there are differences in the pay of male and female employees. - 337.
-By shining a light on pay practices in the private and voluntary sectors, the impact of workplace pay policies and practices can be monitored and discussed.
-By identifying those employers that are consistently and successfully ensuring that their women employees are achieving their full potential, governments can also publicly recognize and disseminate good practices. - 338.
-Transparency in pay structures has long existed in collective bargaining regimes.
-Employees receive copies of the bargained wage structure and conditions of work as outlined in their collective agreements.
-Such agreements are publicly available through the Ministry of Labour. - 339.
-In order the ensure the widest coverage of this new tool, the Coalition recommends that the obligation be set out in the Employment Standards Act, 2000 as a new core entitlement of all employees and obligation of all businesses and employers regardless of size.
-Such standard should be widely publicized and included in the Employment Standards Branch Guide and in the workplace poster.
+- 329. The Coalition recommends that, given that the majority of women work in a nonstandard employment relationship, the ESA should be amended to ensure parttime, part-year, contract, temporary agency workers are paid the same rate as full-time workers. - 330.
+The Coalition recommends that the exemptions regarding seniority and merit systems in section 42(2) should be amended to include the principle that where the jobs are of equal value, the wage grids and wage structures should be of equal length and equal steps on the wage grid. - 331.
+To ensure that the ESA equal pay for equal work provides for substantive equality, it is time to amend s.
+42 in a manner that effectively protects women from the discrimination in the labour market.
+The modernization of s.
+42 will assist in reducing the gender wage gap. - 332.
+The Coalition recommends that the Committee look to the EU as a roadmap for modernizing the ESA to ensure that equal pay for substantially similar work is a fully realized substantive right.
+This includes the EU Directives on atypical work: the Part-Time work directive, the fixed-term work directive and the Agency Work Directive. - 333.
+The EU Directives aim to ensure that employees who are not employed in permanent jobs are guaranteed a minimum level of equal treatment compared to full-time permanent staff.
+The explicit purpose of the Directives is (i) remove discrimination in pay and conditions; (ii) improve the quality of part-time, fixed term and agency work so that it is equal to full-time employees; and (iii) to prevent abuses of these forms of employment relationship, such as multiple successive fixed-term contracts. - New Employment Standard: Pay Transparency provision - Mandatory Pay and Pay Gap Reporting. - 334.
+As highlighted in Part V above, the pay setting inequalities women and other disadvantaged groups face in workplaces is perpetuated and sustained by the secrecy which pervades employer's pay setting practices.
+Making visible and transparent those practices is an essential human rights tool. - 335.
+In a bid to combat the gender pay gap, several jurisdictions in both the United Kingdom, EU and the United States have introduced new statutory measures which require companies to publicly disclose information on the average pay of their male and female employees.141 These measures require employers to publish information relating to the pay of employees for the purpose of showing whether there are differences in the pay of male and female employees.

-See www.equalpaycoalition.org for review of pay transparency practices.
+141 See www.equalpaycoalition.org for review of pay transparency practices.